Lxj321/RadioGAT-Multi-band-Radiomap-Reconstruction/README.md

 **Contact**

-Please contact Xiaojie Li for more information regarding the BRAT-Lab Dataset if you have any questions.
+Please contact Xiaojie Li for more information regarding the radiogat code if you have any questions.

 Email: xiaojieli@nuaa.edu.cn.